Naveen7984/Automated-Network-IP-Monitoring-Downtime-Logging-System/README.md

 📌 Project Description
-A Python-based real-time network monitoring system that automates the pinging of IP addresses, tracks their online/offline status, logs response times, and calculates precise downtime durations.
-The system continuously updates a Microsoft SQL Server database and maintains a live status dashboard, with robust error handling and Outlook-based email alert functionality.

-In addition, this system integrates with Fine BI for real-time data visualization, allowing the IT infrastructure team to monitor live IP status dashboards.
-This ensures proactive management of network stability and helps prevent prolonged downtimes by taking immediate corrective actions.
+A Python-powered real-time IP monitoring system developed for the IT infrastructure team to detect, log, and prevent IP downtimes.
+The system continuously pings a predefined list of IPs, tracks their response times, logs their online/offline status into Microsoft SQL Server, and visualizes the live status using Fine BI dashboards.
+This allows the IT team to act proactively before any critical IP goes down, ensuring high availability of network services.

+The solution is designed for 24×7 operation, runs every 10 minutes, and has been packaged as an .exe for seamless deployment.

+🖥️ What This Dashboard Shows (From Fine BI Screenshot) Live Ping Status Indicators:

+Green light shows the number of currently active (Up) IPs.

+Red light shows the number of inactive (Down) IPs.

+The system also logs how long an IP has been down (e.g., “7 days 02:16:34”).

+Real-Time IP Ping Graphs:

+Visualizes ping response times (in milliseconds) for each IP.

+Clearly marks Timeouts in red for quick identification of failing endpoints.

+IP Fetch Log:

+Shows which system (identified by IP) performed the pinging for each target IP.

+Helps trace and audit monitoring responsibility.

-🔍 Key Features
+🔍 Key Contributions
-Real-Time Monitoring: Continuously pings multiple IP addresses at defined intervals.

-Downtime Calculation: Accurately computes downtime based on historical "Up" status records.

-SQL Integration: Logs all ping status data into SQL Server tables (ip_ping_status, live_ping_status, PingResponse).
+✅ Developed Python scripts that:

+Ping multiple IPs and log their response times.

+Detect and calculate real-time downtime from previous “Up” status.

-Auto Schema Update: Dynamically adds new IP address columns to the database schema when needed.
+Automatically insert new IPs into the SQL schema when needed.

-Email Alerts: Sends automated error reports via Microsoft Outlook upon script failure.

-Customizable Runtime: Easily adjustable monitoring intervals and runtime durations.

-Scalable Architecture: Supports adding more IPs and handles long-term logging without code changes.

-Executable Conversion: Script has been compiled into a .exe file for seamless deployment.

-24×7 Operation: Runs continuously in production, executing every 10 minutes without manual intervention.

-Fine BI Integration: Real-time SQL data is visualized through Fine BI dashboards, enabling the IT Infrastructure team to monitor IP health and prevent unexpected network failures.
+Push data into three key SQL tables: ip_ping_status, live_ping_status, and PingResponse.

+✅ Converted the script into an .exe to ensure non-technical users (IT admins) can run it with a single click.

+✅ Configured the script to run in 10-minute intervals continuously 24×7 on production machines.

+✅ Enabled Outlook-based email alerts in case the script fails, ensuring no silent failures.

+✅ Integrated with Fine BI to:

+Display real-time dashboards of IP status.

+Help the IT infrastructure team monitor, analyze, and respond to issues before they escalate.

+Ensure high uptime of critical network services by visualizing “Timeout” and “Down” trends.

 🛠️ Tech Stack
 Language: Python

 Database: Microsoft SQL Server

+Visualization: Fine BI

-Libraries: pandas, pyodbc, subprocess, socket, datetime, win32com.client
+Libraries Used: pandas, pyodbc, subprocess, socket, datetime, win32com.client

 Platform: Windows (for compatibility with Outlook and the ping command)

-Visualization Tool: Fine BI

-Note: This is a demo version of the project, created to showcase the core functionality while adhering to confidentiality policies restricting the sharing of the original production code.
+Deployment: Packaged as a .exe for automated background execution

+⚠️ Note: This is a demo version built for portfolio purposes.
+Original production code is confidential and cannot be shared.